htrgouvea/health/README.md

 This command will:

-Train a polynomial regression model using your full weight history Predict weight trends for the next N days
+1. Train a polynomial regression model using your full weight history;
+2. Predict weight trends for the next N days;
-Save results to:
+3. Save results to:

 output/weight_forecast.csv     # Tabular data: date, predicted_weight, min, max
 plots/weight_forecast.png      # Graph with historical trend and prediction curve